-The administrator can select whether to send an alarm message by FTP and/or E-mail when an alarm is triggered.
+The administrator can select whether to send an alarm message by FTP and/or E-mail when audio is detected.

-■ Upload Image by FTP
+Upload Image by FTP

 Select this item and the administrator can assign an FTP site and configure various parameters.
-When the alarm is triggered, event images will be uploaded to the appointed FTP site.
+When audio is detected, event images will be uploaded to the appointed FTP site.
 Note that to implement this function, one of the streaming MUST be set as MJPEG; otherwise, this function will be grayed out and cannot be accessed.

-The Pre-trigger buffer function allows users to check what caused the trigger.
+The Pre-trigger buffer function allows users to check what happened to cause the trigger.
 The Pre-trigger buffer frame rate could be pre-determined.
-Post-trigger buffer is for users to upload certain amount of images after the alarm input is triggered.
+On the other hand, Post-trigger buffer is for users to upload certain amount of images after audio event occurs.